turboladen/ror_class/d2/3_stdlib.md

 * "Standard Library".
 * Common helper libraries that Ruby thinks you can use regularly.
-* Exist to help you do lots of things.
+* Exists to help you do lots of things.

 !SLIDE smbullets
 # Homework!